-Regardless of the temporary suspension provided during the Outbreak Period, you must provide a 30-day grace period for COBRA payments from former employees and their dependents.
+You must provide a minimum 30-day grace period for COBRA payments from former employees and their dependents.
 You may provide a longer grace period if you choose.
-It is important to frequently check with the USDOL and IRS for notices regarding applicable COBRA notice periods.

-Once the Outbreak Period is over, we recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
-The new COBRA rules require that you send a notice of termination to the last-known address of the participant if you terminate the coverage for nonpayment of premiums.
+We recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
+You must also send a notice of termination to the last-known address of the participant if you terminate the coverage for nonpayment of premiums.

-According the USDOL, the guiding principle for plans must be to act reasonably, prudently, and in the interest of the workers and their families who rely on their health plans for their physical and economic well-being.
+According to the USDOL, the guiding principle for plans must be to act reasonably, prudently, and in the interest of the workers and their families who rely on their health plans for their physical and economic well-being.
 In response to past severe hurricanes, the USDOL stated that plan fiduciaries should make reasonable accommodations to prevent the loss of benefits for failure to pay or timely respond to an election notice, for example.
 This is to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established timeframes due to the hurricane.
 However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop loss carrier.

-We've told employees to send COBRA payments to an address that no longer exists or no longer receives mail. what do we do!
+We've told employees to send COBRA payments to an address that no longer exists or no longer receives mail.
+What do we do?

 Go to the post office and fill out a business forwarding card or go to www.usps.com and change your address online.
 In light of this, you may want to extend grace periods to ensure coverage is not lost.
-However, any extensions of grace periods or waivers of COBRA deadlines beyond those provided during the COVID-19 Outbreak Period must be cleared with your insurer or stop loss carrier.